FolkComputer/folk/README.md

 Notice that `x` here will have to be the same in both arms of the match.

-You can match as many patterns as you want, separated by `&`.
+You can join as many patterns as you want, separated by `&`.

 If you want to break your `When` onto multiple lines, remember to terminate each line with a `\` so you can continue onto the next